 - Meanwhile, in a small bowl, combine the walnuts, blue cheese, parsley and pepper.
 On a lightly floured surface, roll dough into a 12-in. circle.
 Spread with walnut mixture; cut into 12 wedges.

 - Top each wedge with a steak slice, bacon and onion.
 Roll up wedges from the wide ends and place point side down 2 in. apart on a greased baking sheet.
 Curve ends to form crescents.
 Brush with milk; sprinkle with Parmesan cheese.

-Originally published as Steak and Blue Cheese Crescents in Taste of Home Christmas Annual Annual 2013, p7
+Originally published as Grilled Ribeye Pastry Crescents with Blue Cheese, Bacon and Walnuts in Taste of Home Christmas Annual 2013

 Follow along as we show you how to make these fantastic recipes from our archive.